nullpass/pyventory/README.md

 * Everything!

 ### TODO:
-* Just imported the old ticket code, gotta fix it up real purrty
-* Servers: make 'resides_in' attr, use form attribute to capture during create/update and search+attach in view.
-OR put a find+link method in the model.
+* May have to make ticket.Comment its own sub-app of /ticket/.
+Gettin kinda messy.
+* Tickets: auto-set self.name to first line of self.notes.
+Remove self.name from forms.
+* Servers: During CreateView add attribute 'contains' as a form element, then find+link via form_valid override.
 * Merge old cctrl code into ticket as attribute and a dash of business logic.
+* Inventory objects will need detail views and more heart later on.
 * Get human/recent/core from all apps and send them to git as new repo.
-* Inventory objects will need detail views and more heart later on.